 We are currently looking for young people aged 12 to 18 who have a passion for filmmaking.
 Prior experience in filmmaking is not necessary as throughout the production process the participants will learn a variety of technical and creative skills enabling them to become crucial members of the production team and take on specific roles throughout the production work.

-The first workshop will take place on the 25th November from 10:00 until 14:00 at The Bridge For Heroes Contact Centre on South Clough Lane.
-The workshop will give the young people a chance to find out more about the project and how they can become involved.
+The next production session will take place on the 31st of March from 10:00 at The Bridge For Heroes Contact Centre on South Clough Lane.
+The session will give the young people a chance to find out more about the project and how they can become involved.
 The staff involved hold the necessary DBS disclosure certificates and follow safeguarding policies.
 The first set of production workshops will take place on the 2nd of December and the 16th December at the same location and time.

-The production process will take place over the next 4-5 months and will include workshops where the young people will learn and put into practice the skills necessary to record the stories.
-These will then be edited and presented in 2018.
+Production work will be taking place during the month of May, superseding a series of production sessions involving the young people.
+These will then be edited and presented in 2018 for Heritage day celebrations in King's Lynn.
 The production will include recording interviews and voice-over stories from local people, as well as collecting any archive footage from True's Yard Fisherfolk Museum and The Kings Lynn Library.